utopia-foss/dantro/doc/plotting/creators/ext.rst

         y: [1.0, ~]

 The enabled helpers are automatically invoked after the plot function has been called and before the plot is saved.
-Aside from specifying values in the configuration, helpers can also be dynamically (re-)configured from within the plot function using :py:meth:`~dantro.plot.creators._plot_helper.PlotHelper.provide_defaults` or be invoked directly using :py:meth:`~dantro.plot.creators._plot_helper.PlotHelper.invoke_helper`.
+Aside from specifying values in the configuration, helpers can also be dynamically (re-)configured from within the plot function using :py:meth:`~dantro.plot.plot_helper.PlotHelper.provide_defaults` or be invoked directly using :py:meth:`~dantro.plot.plot_helper.PlotHelper.invoke_helper`.
-To ensure that helpers stay disabled, regardless of configuration, you can call :py:meth:`~dantro.plot.creators._plot_helper.PlotHelper.mark_disabled` inside the plot function.
+To ensure that helpers stay disabled, regardless of configuration, you can call :py:meth:`~dantro.plot.plot_helper.PlotHelper.mark_disabled` inside the plot function.

 .. hint::